hooverdirt/fandro2/README.md

 ============

 * Fast multi-threaded search for text in files with optional FileInfo filters (creation, access, mod date and file size - more coming!)
-* New: Multi folder mode - select which folders you want to search thru
+* Multi folder selection mode - select which folders you want to search thru/filter thru

 Tech features:
 ============

 * Non recursive file search
-* Self-written components for datagrid ("controlgrid").
-The .Net datagrid just didn't work for me.
+* Self-written components for datagrid ("controlgrid")
-* Removed a lot of windows specific stuff as I plan to refactor out the BMH routines so that I could work on a terminal version
+* Removed a lot of windows specific stuff

 Future
 ============